esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/02-Registering a test device.md

 	esthesisiot/esthesis-core-device
 ```

-Replace `{{URL}}` with the URL of your esthesis Core UI installation.
+Replace `{{URL}}` with the URL of your esthesis CORE UI installation.

 ## Check the device registration
-If registration was successful, you should see the device in the device list in esthesis Core and
+If registration was successful, you should see the device in the device list in esthesis CORE and
 the device should be sending data to the platform:

 ![Demo device data](/img/docs/startup-guide/demo-device-data.png)